-The Ombudsman's performance management framework is consistent with the Government goal of Strong Communities: Safe communities and supported families.
+The Ombudsman's performance management framework is consistent with the Government goal of Safe, Strong and Fair Communities: Developing healthy and resilient communities.

 Desired Outcomes of the Ombudsman's Office

 The public sector of Western Australia is accountable for, and is improving the standard of, administrative decision making, practices and conduct.